 The cause of this condition comes from a variety of things such as physical, chemical, and bacterial reasons.
 Each of these will be further explained below:

-The most common cause of pulpitis would be deep cavities as this exposes the pulp to the bacteria that has built up inside the mouth, and that, in turn, leads to pulp becoming inflamed.
+The most common cause of pulpitis would be deep cavities as this exposes the pulp to the bacteria and its by-products, which has built up inside the mouth, and that, in turn, leads to pulp becoming inflamed.